bevacqua/dominus/README.md

 dominus('.products').on('click', '.remove', removeProduct);
 ```

+### `a.once(type, filter?, fn)`

+Meant for when you want to listen for an event only once.
+This method is identical to `a.on(type, filter?, fn)`, except the event listener will be removed right before your `fn` callback is executed.

 ### `a.off(type, filter?, fn)`

 Turns off event listeners matching the event `type`, the `filter` selector _(if any)_, and the event handler.